-In this case, the packet body is obfuscated by XOR-ing it byte-wise with a pseudo-random pad.
+So that the packet body is obfuscated by XOR-ing it byte-wise with a pseudo-random pad.

 ENCRYPTED {data} = data ^ pseudo_pad

 The packet body can then be de-obfuscated by XOR-ing it byte-wise with a pseudo random pad.